jpedro/jpedro.github.io/hundreds.md

       core.info("This is just here to use the core object.");
 ```

-Note that the if conditional ensures this step is only run if
+Note that the `if` conditional ensures this step is only run if
-the value of the pass output for a job called validation is true.
+the value of the `pass` output for a job called `validation` is `true`.
 Anything else and it's skipped.

 > **Note**